-When setting attributes in this way which contain paths for processes running on Windows, you must replace any backslashes ( $\setminus$ ) used with forward slashes (/), just as with the set command.
-See Setting Attributes Containing Paths on Windows [125], for more information.
+When setting attributes this way, which involves specifying paths for processes running on Windows, you must replace any backslashes ( $\setminus$ ) used with forward slashes (/), just as with the set command.
+See Setting Attributes Containing Paths on Windows [129], for more information.